Satoshi-Okada/satoshi-okada.github.io/_pages/cv.md

 Work experience
 ======
-* Apr.
-2021 - present:         Project Researcher at Toyo University
+* Project Researcher at Toyo University (Apr.
+2021 - )
-* Oct.
+* Research Assistant at Toyo University (Oct.
 2020 - Mar.
-2021: Research Assistant at Toyo University
+2021)
-* Apr.
+* Teaching Assistant at the University of Tokyo (Apr.
 2020 - Aug.
-2021: Teaching Assistant at the University of Tokyo
+2021)
-* Summer 2020: Research Intern at NTT Laboratory
+* Research Intern at NTT Laboratory (Summer 2020)
-* Apr.
+* Research Assistant at the University of Tokyo (Apr.
 2016 - Sep.
-2020: Research Assistant at the University of Tokyo
+2020)

 Skills